gabriribeiro5/cyclobot_client/README.md

 As an embedded software, this application is meant to run as "plug and play".

 1. Attach the src directory to your microcontroller;
-2. Set your Eco Unit physical components in place;
+2. Set your Cyclobot physical components in place;
 3. Plug your microcontroller to an energy source;
-4. Enjoy your Eco Unit 🌱🍃🌝
+4. Enjoy your Cyclobot 🌱🍃🌝

 ## Pin layout